Advancing sustainability standards

 Meeting its advanced sustainability aspirations and forward-thinking design criteria, the modern structure offers a 21st century hub for students, faculty and the Cincinnati business community.
 Visitors are welcomed through an impressive four-story, open lobby atrium, a natural place for meetings and informal gathering.
 Arranged in irregular-shaped quadrants that form a pinwheel, the building’s layout reflects its energy performance and thermal comfort with tall glazed glass panels that coax daylight into its furthest corners.

 The new structure’s built-in flexibility accommodates different teaching styles and future changes in office layouts.
-As well as a contemporary new lecture hall and auditorium the project offers research labs, exam and tutoring areas, huddle and breakout rooms, and ample student workspaces.
+As well as a contemporary new 150-seat, two-story lecture hall and a 250-seat auditorium the project offers research labs, exam and tutoring areas, huddle and breakout rooms, and ample student workspaces.

 The site and program created a number of constraints on the design.
 The basic strategy for the building was to have four small cores surrounded by four program clusters, not unlike the four legs of a table.
 Additionally, the roofscape is highly visible from other buildings on the campus.
 The task here was to create four distinct roof slopes to cover the four clusters, resulting in an interesting but complicated roof strategy.

-A five-story atrium at the center of one of the clusters was connected to the circulation for the rest of the building, which created the need for a smoke evacuation strategy.
+A four-story atrium at the center of one of the clusters was connected to the circulation for the rest of the building, which created the need for a smoke evacuation strategy.

 Treading lightly on the environment was an essential requirement in this project.
-Our team was expected to deliver a resource-efficient building capable of securing an ambitious LEED certification.
+Our team was expected to deliver a resource-efficient building capable of securing an ambitious LEED v 4.0 Gold certification.

 To manage the size and cost of the smoke evacuation system, we undertook smoke and egress modeling exercises.
 This allowed a performance-based approach to the design and reduced the size of the fans while maintaining the open and interconnected feel of the plan.

-Our team worked with the university to achieve LEED v 4.0 Platinum using a campus-wide approach to energy management.
+Our team worked with the university to target LEED v 4.0 Gold certification using a campus-wide approach to energy management.
 The plant had been upgraded, meaning it was highly efficient at producing steam and chilled water.
 This was incorporated into the LEED strategy through the energy modeling process.

 Further enhancing the building’s energy efficiency, we optimized the facade window-to-wall ratio while maintaining access to daylight.
 The skylight and light-wells allow daylight to penetrate deep into the building, reducing the need for artificial lighting.
 The atrium uses radiant underfloor heating to maintain comfort, while creating a communal gathering space full of daylight.